kauralasoo/txrevise/README.md

 ### Step 5: Merging output files
 Each run of `constructEvents.R` produces up to six output files: alternative promoter, internal exon and 3' end events (labeled as upstream, contained and downstream) for two possible sets of shared exons (grp_1 and grp_2).
 See the [vignette](http://htmlpreview.github.io/?https://github.com/kauralasoo/txrevise/blob/master/inst/doc/construct_events.html) for more details on how the events are constructed.

-To be able to use these events with transcript quantification software such as Salmon
+To be able to use these events with transcript quantification software such as Salmon or kallisto, we first need to merge all files from different batches:

+	cat txrevise_events/txrevise.grp_1.upstream.* | grep -v "^#" > txrevise.grp_1.upstream.gff3
+	cat txrevise_events/txrevise.grp_1.contained.* | grep -v "^#" > txrevise.grp_1.contained.gff3
+	cat txrevise_events/txrevise.grp_1.downstream.* | grep -v "^#" > txrevise.grp_1.downstream.gff3

+	cat txrevise_events/txrevise.grp_2.upstream.* | grep -v "^#" > txrevise.grp_2.upstream.gff3
+	cat txrevise_events/txrevise.grp_2.contained.* | grep -v "^#" > txrevise.grp_2.contained.gff3
+	cat txrevise_events/txrevise.grp_2.downstream.* | grep -v "^#" > txrevise.grp_2.downstream.gff3

+### Step 6: Quantify event expression
+The GFF3 files constructed by _txrevise_ can be used with any transcript quantification algorithm (e.g. Salmon or kallisto). **Importantly, since the promoter, internal exon and 3' end events constructed by txrevise share some of the same exons, they should always quantified independently**.
+For example, if you have six GFF3 files from txrevise (txrevise.grp_1.upstream.gff3, txrevise.grp_1.contained.gff3, txrevise.grp_1.downstream.gff3, txrevise.grp_2.upstream.gff3, txrevise.grp_2.contained.gff3, txrevise.grp_2.downstream.gff3), you should also run the quantification algorithm six times with each of the GFF3 file independently.

 ## Pre-computed transcript annotations
 Running _txrevise_ on the latest version of Ensembl can be quite timeconsuming.
 Thus, to make it easier to get started, we have pre-computed alternatve transcription events in the GFF3 format for both GRCh37 and GRCh38 reference genomes: